Security - Settings

 What build code is affected

-A single attribute is added to assembly metadata.
+A single attribute is added to the assembly metadata.
 No changes are made to your actual game code or method implementations.
-The protection works at the assembly level rather than modifying individual classes or methods.
+The protection works at the assembly level, rather than modifying individual classes or methods.

 How build resources are affected